Ichthyosis acquisita

-Ichthyosis acquisita is a disorder clinically and histologically similar to ichthyosis vulgaris.
+Ichthyosis acquisita is a skin condition clinically and histologically similar to ichthyosis vulgaris.

 Presentation

 Associated conditions

 The development of ichthyosis in adulthood can be a manifestation of systemic disease, and it has been described in association with malignancies, drugs, endocrine and metabolic disease, HIV, infection, and autoimmune conditions.

 It usually is associated with people who have Hodgkin's disease but it is also occurs in people with mycosis fungoides, other malignant sarcomas, Kaposi's sarcoma and visceral carcinomas.
 It can occur in people with leprosy, AIDS, tuberculosis, and typhoid fever.